awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-builder.md

 1. In the **Monitoring** section, for **CloudWatch alarm to monitor**, enter the name of an Amazon CloudWatch alarm in the current account to monitor the progress of runbook workflows that are based on this template\.
 **Tip**
-To create a new alarm, or to review the settings of an alarm you want to specify, choose **Open the AWS CloudWatch console**\.
+To create a new alarm, or to review the settings of an alarm you want to specify, choose **Open the Amazon CloudWatch console**\.
 For information about working with CloudWatch alarms, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.

 1. In the **Notifications** section, do the following: